playscorer/Libra/doc/readme.txt

 Branch the development branch into a release branch.
 Following git-flow rules, I make a release branch 1.0.

 Update the POM version of the development branch.
 Update the version to the next release version.
-For example mvn versions:set -DnewVersion=2.0-SNAPSHOT.
+For example mvn versions:set -DnewVersion=2.0-SNAPSHOT -DgenerateBackupPoms=false.
 Commit and push.
 Now you can put resources developing towards the next release version.

 Update the POM version of the release branch.
 Update the version to the standard CR version.
-For example mvn versions:set -DnewVersion=1.0.CR-SNAPSHOT.
+For example mvn versions:set -DnewVersion=1.0.CR-SNAPSHOT -DgenerateBackupPoms=false.
 Commit and push.

 Run tests on the release branch.
 Run all the tests.
 If one or more fail, fix them first.

 Create a candidate release from the release branch.
 Use the Maven version plugin to update your POM’s versions.
 For example mvn versions:set -DnewVersion=1.0.CR1.
 Commit and push.

 Make a tag on git.
+git tag -a 0.0.1 -m "libra-monitor v0.0.1" git push origin 0.0.1

 Use the Maven version plugin to update your POM’s versions back to the standard CR version.
 For example mvn versions:set -DnewVersion=1.0.CR-SNAPSHOT.